-Electromyography (EMG) signals play a pivotal role in biomedical applications, such as prosthetic control and human-computer interaction, where advanced classification methods for accurate muscle activity translation are essential.
+Electromyography (EMG) signals play a pivotal role in biomedical applications, such as prosthetic control and human-computer interaction, where advanced classification methods are essential for accurately translating muscle activity.
 This study evaluates the performance of three neural network architectures: Long Short-Term Memory (LSTM), Gated Recurrent Unit (GRU), and Bidirectional Recurrent Neural Network (BRNN) for EMG signal classification.
 The EMG signals were preprocessed using Digital Wavelet Transform (DWT) with Daubechies 2 wavelet to extract time-frequency features.
 Experiments were conducted on a large-scale training dataset comprising 672 subject recordings across six hand gestures, enabling a robust, data-driven comparison.
-The best classification accuracy of LSTM, GRU, and Bidirectional RNN was achieved, corresponding to cD7, with values of 93.04 ± 1.52 , 92.72 ± 1.26 , and 91.59 ± 0.97 , respectively.
+The highest classification accuracy of LSTM, GRU, and Bidirectional RNN was achieved, corresponding to cD7, with values of 93.04 ± 1.52 , 92.72 ± 1.26 , and 91.59 ± 0.97 , respectively.
 However, these models exhibited varying degrees of sensitivity to additive noise, particularly at deeper DWT levels.
 The findings highlight the trade-offs between accuracy and noise tolerance, providing insights for optimizing EMG-based gesture recognition systems in real-world applications.
-The final analysis confirms that LSTM outperforms the other models for real-time EMG classification, while GRU and BRNN offer a favourable balance between accuracy and computational efficiency.
-Looking ahead, the effective handling of large-scale, high-dimensional EMG data yields significant improvements in performance, particularly for prosthetic and real-time control applications.
+The final analysis confirms that LSTM outperforms the other models for real-time EMG classification, while GRU and BRNN offer a favorable balance between accuracy and computational efficiency.
+The effective handling of large-scale, high-dimensional EMG data can yield significant performance improvements, particularly for prosthetic and real-time control applications.